Trade & Electrical Guides

 If the RCD trips immediately:

-• Contact a qualified electrician to investigate further
+• Contact a qualified electrician to investigate further.

 Office building with electrical wiring - Commercial electrical services in Auckland

-How does a RCD prevent electric shock?
+How does an RCD prevent electric shock?

 Why do both the lights and power turn off when the RCD trips?

-In New Zealand, it’s common for electricians to install a single RCD to protect multiple circuits—usually 2 power circuits and 1 lighting circuit.
+In New Zealand, it’s common for electricians to install a single RCD to protect multiple circuits, usually 2 power circuits and 1 lighting circuit.
 If an RCD trips on a power circuit, it may also affect lighting circuits.
 For greater protection, install one RCD per circuit.

 Is an RCD the same as a circuit breaker?